Saks Fifth Avenue: 1920s - 1930s

-During the 1950s, the shift from downtown shopping to suburban shopping malls gained momentum.
-Saks Fifth Avenue's first anchor department store in a mall in 1954, at Sunrise Center, now The Galleria at Fort Lauderdale.
-A few of the new suburban stores were freestanding in suburbs that had a significant downtown shopping district, such as in White Plains, New York (1954) and both Garden City, Long Island and Surfside, near Miami in 1962.
-A few were in malls built in downtowns, such as New Orleans, Boston, and Minneapolis.
-But most new Saks stores, dozens, opened in malls over the decades through the 1990s.
+Saks Fifth Avenue's first department store in a mall opened in 1954, at Sunrise Center, now The Galleria at Fort Lauderdale.
+Additional locations opened in malls through the 1990s.

+A few of the new suburban stores were freestanding in suburbs that had a significant downtown shopping district, such as in White Plains, New York (1954), and both Garden City, Long Island, and Surfside, near Miami in 1962.
+Additional stores were built in downtown locations, such as New Orleans, Boston, and Minneapolis.

+More University Shops opened, one near Harvard in Cambridge, Mass., another in Ann Arbor, Michigan (1960).